 Palais de Chaillot and the Trocadero: After visiting the city's most-celebrated tower, head over to the nearby Palais de Chaillot, unveiled for the Universal Exposition of 1937.
 The sprawling plaza here affords more excellent views of Gustav's beloved tower, and several sites of note occupy the buildings.
 The Cité de l'Architecture houses an interesting collection devoted to architectural history, while the Musée de l'Homme is dedicated to anthropology.
 There's also a national theatre where dance performances are regularly held.

 Palais de Tokyo and the Modern Art Museum of Paris: Modern art fans should spend some time perusing the innovative exhibits at the nearby Palais de Tokyo and Modern Art Museum of the City of Paris.
 These are two of the most important contemporary art museums in the French capital, and are well worth a look.

 Galliera Fashion Museum: For something a bit off the beaten path, why not stop over at the nearby Palais Galliera?
 The fascinating museum of fashion here puts on exhibits dedicated to style icons and designers that regularly sell out.
 On a sunny day, the garden out front, decorated with lush flower beds and elegant sculptures, is a lovely place to take a rest after a day of exploring the area.

-Please note: This museum is currently closed for renovations and is expected to re-open at the end of 2019.
+Please note: This museum is currently closed for renovations and is expected to re-open in 2020.

 Invalides and the Musée de l'Armée: Head over to the sprawling military complex known as Les Invalides to witness the tomb of Emperor Napoleon I, and see the collections of the adjoining Army Museum (Musée de l'Armée).
 From medieval armor and impressive swords to more modern artillery, including the Emperor's personal firearms, there's a wealth of objects to admire at this underrated museum.